Visiting our maternity services

 Labour Suite and the Midwifery Led Birthing Unit

-- One partner is welcome to remain with you when you are in labour, and the same applies to those having a planned caesarean section.
+- Two support partners are welcome to remain with you when you are in labour.
+Those having a planned caesarean section can have one birthing partner.
 In all but extreme circumstances they will be able to stay with you throughout the birth, and we’ll do our utmost to make sure this happens.

-- You and your chosen partner do not have to be from the same household.
+- You and your chosen partner do not have to be from the same household, but please make sure you have undertaken a Covid-19 lateral flow test 24 hours prior to admission or can provide proof of twice weekly testing.

 - Anyone who has any symptoms of COVID, is currently self-isolating, or has household members with COVID symptoms must not visit.